NanoComp/meep/doc/docs/Python_Tutorials/GDSII_Import.md

 The field profiles confirm that for `d` of 0.06 μm (Figure 1), the input signal in Port 1 of the top branch is almost completely transferred to Port 4 of the bottom branch.
 For `d` of 0.13 μm (Figure 2), the input signal is split evenly between the two branches.
 Finally, for `d` of 0.30 μm (Figure 3), there is no longer any evanescent coupling and the signal remains completely in the top branch.
 The waveguide regions with no fields in Ports 3 and 4 are PML.

-### When computing the reflection coefficient S11, is it necessary to perform a separate normalization run to obtain the incident fields?
+### When computing the reflection coefficient S<sub>11</sub>, is it necessary to perform a separate normalization run to obtain the incident fields?

-In the calculation of the reflection coefficent $S_{11}$ (which is based on the leftward-propagating fields into Port 1 given the rightward-propagating fields of an input source also in Port 1 that is positioned to the *left* of the mode monitor) in a single run, slight discretization errors in the eigenmode-coefficient extraction will result in a "noise floor" below which the reflection cannot be measured in this way.
+In the calculation of the reflection coefficent $S_{11}$ (which is based on the leftward-propagating fields in Port 1 given the rightward-propagating fields of an eigenmode source also in Port 1 that is positioned to the *left* of the mode monitor) involving a single run, slight discretization errors in the eigenmode-coefficient extraction will result in a "noise floor" below which the reflection cannot be measured in this way.
 In order to accurately extract a tiny (i.e., close to machine precision) backscattered field, a separate normalization run is required to compute the incident fields which are then subtracted from the Fourier-transformed fields in Port 1.
-This approach is similar to those involving [flux calculations](Basics.md#transmittance-spectrum-of-a-waveguide-bend).
+This procedure is similar to those involving [flux calculations](Basics.md#transmittance-spectrum-of-a-waveguide-bend).

-As a demonstration, the following example computes $S_{11}$ for a straight waveguide (identical to the one used in the directional coupler example above) for the two cases of (1) with and (2) without normalization of the incident fields.
+As a demonstration, the following example computes $S_{11}$ for a straight waveguide (identical to the one used in the directional coupler example above) for the two cases of with and without normalization of the incident fields.
 The script is used to generate a plot of $S_{11}$ versus resolution which is shown below.

 The simulation script is in [examples/straight_waveguide_S11.py](https://github.com/NanoComp/meep/blob/master/python/examples/straight_waveguide_S11.py).